awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation.md

 ### Template input parameters<a name="template-input-parameters"></a>
 + Input parameters to the template must not include the AWS Marketplace customer's AWS credentials \(such as passwords, public keys, private keys, or certificates\) or personal information such as email address\.
 + Do not set defaults for parameters such as remote access, CIDR/IP, or passwords for databases\.
 The customer must provide these as input parameters\.
-+ For sensitive inputs such as passwords, choose the `No Echo` property and enable stronger regular expression\.
++ For sensitive inputs such as passwords, choose the `NoEcho` property and enable stronger regular expression\.
 For other inputs, set the most common inputs along with appropriate helper text\.
 + Use AWS CloudFormation parameter types for inputs where available\.
 + Use `AWS::CloudFormation::Interface` to group and sort input parameters\.